shresta4/CS126Fall2019/DEVELOPMENT.md

 - Make player abstract class and have AI and User extend from it
 - UI for name and piece
 - Currently free style gomoku.
 Implement: standard gomoku.
 No overlines
-- Make a file with constants "tie" "no result" etc etc., Save no_player as a constant
+- Make a file with constants "tie" "no result" json file etc etc., Save no_player as a constant
 - Add a delay before the AI plays
 - Move title to the top of the screen
 - Add buttons for load json, save, exit (ofxdatgui)